-- BeLonG To Youth Services follows a thorough recruitment process for both employees and volunteers.
-For details in volunteer recruitment see appendix C volunteer package. - Volunteers and employees complete an application form and sign a declaration of suitability to work with young people. - Volunteers and employees are interviewed by a minimum of two people. - References are checked for volunteers and employees and written references kept on file by BeLonG To Youth Services. - The identity of volunteers and employees is verified. - Volunteers and staff undergo Garda Vetting. - Job descriptions are furnished to volunteers and employees. - Volunteers and employees are required to undertake induction and other training. - Volunteers and employees all complete a probationary period with BeLonG To Youth Services after which their role within the organisation will be reviewed.

-• Volunteers and employees in BeLonG To Youth Services receive regular support and supervision.
+- Belong To, LGBTQ+ Youth Ireland follows a thorough recruitment process for both employees and volunteers.
+For details in volunteer recruitment see appendix C volunteer package. - Volunteers and employees complete an application form and sign a declaration of suitability to work with young people. - Volunteers and employees are interviewed by a minimum of two people. - References are checked for volunteers and employees and written references kept on file by Belong To, LGBTQ+ Youth Ireland. - The identity of volunteers and employees is verified. - Volunteers and staff undergo Garda Vetting. - Job descriptions are furnished to volunteers and employees. - Volunteers and employees are required to undertake induction and other training. - Volunteers and employees all complete a probationary period with Belong To, LGBTQ+ Youth Ireland after which their role within the organisation will be reviewed. - Volunteers and employees in Belong To, LGBTQ+ Youth Ireland receive regular support and supervision.

-Code of behavior for staff members and volunteers
+Code of behaviour for staff members and volunteers

-BeLonG To Youth Services is committed to creating safe and fun opportunities for young people to voluntarily participate in activities and programmes of their choice.
-BeLonG To Youth Services recognises the role of volunteers and employees in building positive relationships with young people that are engaging, supportive and challenging.
+Belong To, LGBTQ+ Youth Ireland is committed to creating safe and fun opportunities for young people to voluntarily participate in activities and programmes of their choice.
+Belong To, LGBTQ+ Youth Ireland recognises the role of volunteers and employees in building positive relationships with young people that are engaging, supportive and challenging.

-All staff and volunteers are bound by a code of conduct and acceptance of any role or contract with the organisation will be contingent on acceptance of and signing this code.
+All staff and volunteers are bound by a code of conduct (see appendix) and acceptance of any role or contract with the organisation will be contingent on acceptance of and signing this code.